fbpx

 This offers a compromise in times of COVID restrictions, a flu of any outbreak, or when a volunteer falls within a high-risk health category.

-Visit an elderly person with IMPACT's CVS program
+Visit an elderly person with IMPACT's ACVVS program

 While many of our volunteers visit the elderly in their homes or aged care facilities, some of our visitors are trialing online communications through digital tablets.